Xtracter/corneliaws/README.md

 If you start bin/startup.sh from cornelia directory CORNELIA_HOME is set to pwd.

-Default HTTP port is 8080, SSL 8081, TLS 8082.
+Default HTTP port is 8080, SSL/TLS 8443 and SSL/SSL 8444.
 Edit this in conf/corny.conf

 >make (or 'make no_ssl' for http only)<br/>
 >bin/startup.sh (may have to chmod 755 on *.sh files in /bin) starts http server.<br/>